 The HTML here is pretty cut and dry.
 We have the basic structure of an HTML5 document, including a heading and an unordered list with a set of links.
 A few things to note here:

-• The no-js class on the <html> element
+class on the last<li>

-• The Modernizr script included at the bottom of the document
+element within the unordered list - The Modernizr script included at the bottom of the document

-Once we include the Modernizr script at the bottom of the document we need to set it into action with adding the no-js class to the <html> element.
-The last class on the last <li> element is in place for older browsers which do no support the :last-child pseudo-class.
+Once we include the Modernizr script at the bottom of the document we need to set it into action with adding the no-js

 Step 2: Adding General Styles to the Heading